project-gemmi/gemmi/docs/cif-parser.rst

 .. highlight:: python

-Python module for Python 2.7 and 3.x (PyPy is yet to be tested) can be installed with pip, as described in the :ref:`Installation <install_py>` section.
+Python module for Python 2.7 and 3.x can be installed with pip, as described in the :ref:`Installation <install_py>` section.
 After installation ``pydoc gemmi.cif`` should list all classes and methods.